pau1a/Transcrypt/main.md

 ### What each top page must guarantee (content promises)

-* **/ (Home):** In 10 seconds: who it’s for, what it does, and a single promise (“From zero to defensible report in one sitting.”)
-One primary CTA + one secondary (“See how it works”).
+* **/ (Home):** In ten seconds: who it’s for, what it does, and a single promise — *“From zero to defensible report in one sitting.”*
+  Primary CTA: **Join the Early-Access List.**
+  Secondary CTA: **See how it works.**
+  Hero followed by three proof panels: Intake, Findings, Report.

+* **/why-transcrypt:** Explains *why* the problem exists and *why* Transcrypt matters.
+Clear before-and-after story, simple diagram of “Old way → Transcrypt way.”
+Ends with Early-Access CTA.

-* **/product:** 3 anchored sections—Intake, Findings, Reports—each with a screenshot, a 2-line explanation, and one proof (trace, citation, or hash).
-End with a tiny FAQ about evidence, privacy, and runtime AI.
+* **/product:** Three anchored sections — Intake, Findings, Reports — each with a screenshot, a two-line explanation, and one proof (trace, citation, or hash).
+Ends with a short FAQ about evidence handling, privacy, and **how AI contributes at runtime (auditable, version-pinned, and logged).**

-* **/pricing:** Three plans (Essential/Pro/Partner).
-Partner is clearly marked as a roadmap preview (Not in v1; see §9.2 Partner/Integrator API).
-“What’s included” maps only to currently shipped features.
-No hidden fees.
-Annual toggle.
+* **/pricing:** Three plans (Essential / Pro / Partner).
+Partner marked **“Roadmap preview (v2.0 – see §9.2 Partner/Integrator API)”**.
+The table lists only currently shipped or public features.
+Annual toggle, no hidden fees.

-* **/security:** Identity, encryption, zero trust, incident process, responsible disclosure, and links to status/changelog.
-Publish PGP and `/.well-known/security.txt`.
+* **/security:** Identity, encryption, zero-trust principles, incident process, and responsible disclosure.
+Links to `/status` and `/changelog`.
+Publishes public PGP key and `/.well-known/security.txt`.

-* **/privacy, /terms, /cookies, /dpa, /subprocessors:** Versioned MDX; last-updated stamp; diff links.
+* **/privacy**, **/terms**, **/cookies**, **/dpa**, **/subprocessors:** Versioned MDX with last-updated stamp and diff links.

-* **/changelog & /status:** Plain language, dates, and actions taken.
+* **/frameworks:** Summary of Cyber Essentials, NIS2, ISO 27001, and IEC 62443; shows how each maps to Transcrypt’s rule packs.

+* **/changelog** & **/status:** Plain-language updates with dates, impact, and remediation; `/status` shows live and historical uptime.

+* **/roadmap:** Public progress tracker showing what’s shipped and what’s next.

+* **/newsletter:** Concise value statement (“practical SME-cyber updates, no fluff”), sample issue preview, double opt-in form, and privacy reassurance.
+Lists back issues for SEO.

+* **/waitlist:** Dedicated signup page for early-access users, with teaser screenshots and security proof points.
+Confirmation page after submission.

+* **/blog** and **/articles:** Long-form explainers on SME cybersecurity, legislation, and compliance.
+Each article ends with cross-links to related posts and the newsletter CTA.

+* **/resources:** Downloadable checklists and templates (risk register, evidence pack, sample policies) in exchange for verified email consent.

+* **/about:** Why Transcrypt exists and what it refuses to do (no lock-in, no dark patterns, no unlogged AI).
+Includes founder credibility and governance statements.

-* **/contact:** Short form with consent, SLA (“we reply within one business day”), and an email address for the old-school.
+* **/contact:** Short form with explicit consent checkbox, SLA (“We reply within one business day”), and a visible email address for direct contact.

-* **/about:** Why we exist and what we refuse to do (no runtime AI theatre, no lock-in), plus founder credibility signals.
+* **/press:** Logos, boilerplate text, and media contact details.

+* **/careers:** Culture statement and future-hiring notice.

+* **/accessibility:** WCAG 2.2 AA compliance statement and accessibility contact.

+---

-### How the site and app handshake (frictionless routing)
+### How the Marketing Site and Essentials handshake (frictionless routing)

-* **CTAs map to app intents**: “Start Free Trial” → `/app/signup` with `intent=trial`; “See a Sample Report” → `/app/demo` (preloaded read-only tenant); “Invite your tech helper” → prefilled `/app/settings/users/invite`.
+* **CTAs map to Essentials intents:**
+  – “Start Free Trial” → `/app/signup?intent=trial`
+  – “See a Sample Report” → `/app/demo` (read-only tenant)
+  – “Invite your tech helper” → prefilled `/app/settings/users/invite`
+  – “Join the Early-Access List” → `/waitlist`
-* **Deep links carry context:** If a visitor chooses “Cyber Essentials” on /product, pass `rulePack=CE-2025.3` into signup so Quick Start is preselected.
+* **Deep links carry context:** choosing “Cyber Essentials” on `/product` passes `rulePack=CE-2025.3` into signup so Quick Start is preselected.
-* **One origin, one session:** Keeping site and app on `transcrypt.xyz` means OIDC cookies work across both; no CORS faff.
+* **One origin, one session:** hosting both Marketing Site / Blog and Essentials under `transcrypt.xyz` allows OIDC cookies to persist across flows—no CORS friction.

+---

 ### Priorities for the site (stack-ranked)

-1. **Credibility in 30 seconds:** visible security/privacy links; screenshot of the report; one clear promise.
+1. **Credibility in 30 seconds.** Security and privacy links visible; report screenshot and single, testable promise above the fold.
-2. **Single CTA per page:** don’t split attention—either trial, contact, or sample.
+2. **One CTA per page.** Each page drives one action – signup, contact, trial, or sample – never both.
-3. **No surprise after signup:** the first screen in the app should match the last thing the site promised.
+3. **Continuity after signup.** The first Essentials screen mirrors the promise that triggered signup.
-4. **Performance & accessibility:** fast images, self-hosted fonts, WCAG 2.2 AA pattern library reused across site and app.
+4. **Performance and accessibility.** Fast images, self-hosted fonts, WCAG 2.2 AA compliance, shared Tailwind pattern library.
+5. **Transparency first.** Each claim links to a verifiable proof block (hashes, timestamps, citations).
+6. **Privacy and consent clarity.** Analytics and cookies load only after consent; newsletter and waitlist forms show explicit data-use terms.

+---

-### What to build first (site)
+### What to build first (Marketing Site / Blog)

-* **Home hero** with the core promise + CTA, and a three-panel strip (Intake, Findings, Report).
+1. **Home hero** with the core promise + CTA and a three-panel strip (Intake, Findings, Report).
-* **Security** page skeleton (responsible disclosure + headline controls).
+2. **Security** page skeleton (responsible disclosure + headline controls).
-* **Pricing** (even if simple), because it’s a credibility page.
+3. **Pricing** page – early credibility anchor.
-* **Product** with one short looped demo (GIF/WebM) of Quick Start → Findings → PDF.
+4. **Product** page with short looped demo (GIF / WebM) showing Quick Start → Findings → PDF.
-  Then wire the CTAs to the app’s **Quick Start** so the promise and the first task are perfectly aligned.
+5. **Waitlist** and **Newsletter** forms with confirmed opt-in and visible confirmation page.
+6. **Changelog** and **Status** stubs to demonstrate transparency from day one.
+7. **About** and **Frameworks** pages for trust and SEO depth.

+Each of these pages must load fast, cache predictably via ISR + CDN, and reflect the calm-speed, no-theatre aesthetic that will continue into the Essentials product.

+---

 ### 4.1 User Journeys and Onboarding